Ilija Spasojević: International career

 Spasojević was playing for Serbia-Montenegro U17 and Serbia-Montenegro U19.
 In 2006, Montenegrins voted on an independence referendum and Serbia and Montenegro became independent countries.
 Spasojević decided to play for Montenegro U21.

 In October 2017, Spasojević officially gained Indonesian citizenship.

 Spasojević made his official debut on 25 November in a match against Guyana, where he scored twice in a 2–1 win.

 In December 2022, Spasojević was included in the final 23-man squad for the 2022 AFF Championship by Shin Tae-Yong.
 He scored a goal against Brunei in a 7–0 win on the group stage.

 Personal life

 Ilija Spasojević was born in Bar, present day Montenegro, to Dragutin and Leposava and has two brothers Krsto and Mirko.
-Spasojević is married to Ljiljana from Serbia with whom he has daughter Lara (b.
-2022).
-He also has a son, Dragan (b.
-2014) and a daughter, Irina (b.
-2017).
+He have a son and one daughters.